stoplightio/spectral/README.md

 Ajv is a JSON Schema validator, not a linter.
 Spectral does expose a `schema` function that you can use in your rules to validate all or part of the target object with JSON Schema (Ajv is used under the hood).
 However, Spectral also provides a number of other functions and utilities that you can use to build up a linting ruleset to validates things that JSON Schema is not well suited for.

-**I want to lint my OpenAPI Specification documents but don't want to implement Spectral right now.**
+**I want to lint my OpenAPI documents but don't want to implement Spectral right now.**

 No problem!
 A hosted version of Spectral comes **free** with the Stoplight platform.
 Sign up for a free account [here](https://stoplight.io/?utm_source=github&utm_campaign=spectral).

 **What is the difference between Spectral and [Speccy](https://github.com/wework/speccy)?**

-With Spectral, lint rules can be applied to _any_ JSON object, not just OAS 3 documents.
+With Spectral, lint rules can be applied to _any_ JSON object.
+Speccy is designed to work with OpenAPI v3 only.
 The rule structure is different between the two.
-Spectral uses [JSONPath](http://goessner.net/articles/JsonPath/) `path` parameters instead of the `object` parameters (which are OAS-specific).
+Spectral uses [JSONPath](http://goessner.net/articles/JsonPath/) `path` parameters instead of the `object` parameters (which are OpenAPI specific).
 Rules are also more clearly defined (thanks to TypeScript typings) and now require specifying a `type` parameter.
 Some rule types have been enhanced to be a little more flexible along with being able to create your own rules based on the built-in and custom functions.

 ## Contributing